shandley/hecatomb/docs/advanced.md

 hecatomb run --reads fasq/ --profile slurm --snake=--dry-run
 ```

-Hecatomb prints the Snakemake command to the terminal window and you should see these additional options added to the
+Hecatomb prints the Snakemake command to the terminal window before running and you should see these additional options
-Snakemake command:
+added to the Snakemake command:

 ```bash
 hecatomb run --test --snake=--dry-run